UN: 85% of new infections, deaths coming from Europe and US

 ———

-Blake reported from Bangkok, Thailand.
+Rising reported from Berlin.
 Associated Press reporters around the world contributed to this report.

 ———